 Strengthen our Community by Working With Students

-The Des Moines Public Schools (DMPS) AmeriCorps Program is excited to begin its seventh year of providing services to the students of the district.
+The Des Moines Public Schools (DMPS) AmeriCorps Program is excited to begin its eighth year of providing services to the students of the district.
 The primary goal of this program is to increase graduation rates by working with students to improve their academic performance and increase their engagement to school.
 AmeriCorps members will serve as a tutor in an elementary school or as a mentor in a middle school.
 While serving in these primary roles, members will also participate in community service projects and help recruit and coordinate volunteers for their school buildings.

 The DMPS AmeriCorps mentoring member will collaborate with school staff to help increase student engagement and improve academics for middle school students.
 Members will be trained and will receive on-going technical assistance to ensure Check & Connect fidelity and to maintain best practices with students and staff.
 Check & Connect is an evidence-based mentoring program model that identifies students displaying risk factors that can be altered through regular intervention.